OD3: Optimization-free Dataset Distillation for Object Detection: Limitations and Societal Impacts

 \section{Limitations and Societal Impacts}

-There are many potential societal impacts of our work, such as improving the accessibility of efficient datasets for academia with limited computational resources, and helping the development of sustainable AI.
-While our method does not introduce direct negative consequences, it is important to acknowledge that object detection technology can be misused, particularly in surveillance applications that infringe on individual privacy.
-The increased efficiency enabled by dataset distillation may unintentionally lower barriers for training and deploying such systems at scale.
-One possible limitation of our approach is the reliance on ground-truth bounding boxes during synthesis, which assumes access to labeled data.
-This may restrict the method's applicability in some fully unsupervised or label-scarce scenarios.
+There are many potential societal impacts of our work, such as improving the accessibility of efficient datasets for academia with limited computational resources, and fostering the development of sustainable AI.
+While our method does not introduce direct negative consequences, it is important to acknowledge that object detection technology can be misused - particularly in surveillance applications that infringe on individual privacy.
+The increased efficiency and scalability enabled by dataset distillation may unintentionally lower barriers for deploying such systems at scale.
+One limitation of our approach is the reliance on ground-truth bounding boxes during synthesis, which assumes access to labeled data.
+This restricts the method's applicability in fully unsupervised or label-scarce scenarios.